 How it works:

 Unlike other payment types, for compliance reasons the payroll amount will be credited to your company’s bank account once the payment is approved.

 You will still need to pay the payroll amount to your employees as per your usual process, but you now have up to 55 days more until the payroll charge on your credit card bill is due!

 Scheduling your payment:

-1. Sign up for your free CardUp account
+1. Log in to your CardUp account

 2. Select payroll under ‘Type of Payment’, and select your company as the recipient

 3. Upload the required documents for verification purposes

 4. Fill in your payroll details and schedule your payment